 One of the more remote Michigan Thumb attractions to see is Whiskey Harbor.
 During prohibition in Michigan, which started in 1919 the supply of liquor dried up.
 Bootleggers turned to Canada, which had favorable liquor laws.
 The notorious Purple and Sugarhouse Gangs trafficked bootlegged liquor from Canada.
 They came into Michigan via the Detroit River, Lake St. Clair, and even the shoreline of the Thumb.

 The Kernan family owned the land around Whiskey Harbor and preserved the 45 acres of this beautiful shore.
 In 1989, the family donated the land and beach to the Michigan Nature Association.
-You can visit the harbor and walk on a trail leading to a remote beach area.
-It’s a bit wet and muddy, so bring your boots and get ready to get a bit wet.
+You can visit the harbor and walk on nature trails leading to a remote beach area.
+It’s a bit wet and muddy, so bring your boots.
 Whiskey Harbor is a prime spot to watch for migrating birds.
 The area has remained basically untouched since the 1880s.

 #14 Port Sanilac Lighthouse and Harbor

 Today the lighthouse is privately owned.
-However the navigation light is still in operation as assistance to mariners.
+However, the navigation light is still in operation as an assistance to mariners.
 In 2016, the United States Coast Guard removed the Fresnel lens from the tower and installed an LED light in its place.
 The automated beacon flashes white every 2.5 seconds.

-If you have found a Michigan tourist attraction in the Upper Thumb that is worthy of this list, contact us on our About Page.
+If you have found a Michigan tourist attraction in the Upper Thumb from your own personal experiences that are worthy of this list, contact us on our About Page.

-Tawas – Fun Across the Bay – When Saginaw Bay was low, on summer evenings we can see the blinking lights of the Tawas Michigan from our beach.
-It’s a day’s sail from Caseville but a several hour drives from the Upper Thumb.
-The bay is clear due to the currents coming in from Lake Huron and the little town nestled near the harbor is a charming mix of a tourist town and art colony.
+Tawas – Fun Across the Bay – When Saginaw Bay was low, we can see the blinking lights of the Tawas Michigan from our beach on summer evenings.
+It’s a day’s sail from Caseville but a several-hour drive from the Upper Thumb.
+The Tawas area is one of the beautiful places in Michigan.
+With its clear water due to the currents coming in from Lake Huron and the little town nestled near the harbor, the bay is a charming mix of a tourist town and art colony.

 10 Free Things to do in Michigan’s Thumb – If you are ever at a loss for things to do in the Upper Thumb, you found the right spot.
 We went looking for neat and interesting things to do and came up with this list of 10 free things to do in Michigan’s Thumb.
 Check back with us from time to time as we will find more fun down the road.